-Speaking will assess your spontaneous communication through the presentation of a picture and a discussion (25% of IGCSE, 8-10 minutes).
+Speaking will assess your spontaneous

+French is a key qualification in a united Europe and a globalized world.
+It is useful for careers in industry, technology, engineering, business, tourism and many more.
+Since Cyprus is a member of the European Union, French communication through the presentation of a picture and a discussion (25% of IGCSE, 8-10 minutes).